Moon set, sunrise, chinook arch

 But, there are trade-offs…when the subject is low in the west, we are effectively shooting through a long horizontal column of fast moving air toward the mountains.
 Under a Chinook, that air can also be layered.

-Each of the three camera setups I described here responds differently to the atmosphere.
+Each of the three camera setups I described in my lunar eclipse article responds differently to the atmosphere.
+Let’s talk about how.

 The long lens is the most sensitive.
 At 600mm, subtle atmospheric instability shows up as shimmer or softness.
-During totality, when shutter speeds stretch past half a second, frame-to-frame sharpness can vary.
-This isn’t a focusing mistake.
-It’s light passing through uneven layers of air across that 150 kilometre corridor.
-As the Moon approaches the western boundary of the arch or drops below about 15 to 20 degrees altitude, contrast can fall off more quickly.
+For example, during a moon-set, when shutter speeds stretch past half a second, frame-to-frame sharpness can vary.
+This isn’t a focusing issue.
+It’s light passing through uneven layers of air across the distance.
+As the Moon or other target approaches the about 15 to 20 degrees altitude, contrast can fall off quite quickly.

 The practical approach: